mars-project/mars/docs/source/gpu.rst

    >>> a = mt.random.rand(10, 10, gpu=True)  # indicate to create tensor on CUDA
    >>> a.sum().execute()                     # execution will happen on CUDA

-Remember that when creating tensor, no GPU memory allocation happens yet.
+Remember that when creating tensors, no GPU memory allocation happens yet.
 When `.execute()` is triggered, real memory allocation and computation on GPU will happen then.

-For a tensor that on main memory, call `.to_gpu()` to indicate that moving data to GPU.
+For a tensor on host memory, call `.to_gpu()` to tell Mars to move data to GPU.

 .. code-block:: python